 Through an array of supportive services and activities, PP provides a place where children and parents can increase their child-parent bonds.
-This year, PP held workshops and site activities that included a Mother's Day brunch, Father's Day luncheon, self-care workshops, Fall Festival, Thanksgiving luncheon and the Christmas Adopt- a -Family event.
+This year, PP held workshops and site activities that included a family trip to SeaWorld, Mother's Day brunch, Father's Day luncheon, self-care workshops, Back to School bash, and the Christmas Adopt a Family event.